 Learning how to use a foam roller is easy, but why should you start using a foam roller?
-First of all it's an inexpensive way to give yourself a self-myofascial release or self-massage at home.
-Secondly, you will feel great afterwards, it's easy and convenient to use and you will enjoy the many benefits of a deep tissue massage when it's convenient for you.
+Two reasons: First of all it's an inexpensive way to give yourself a self-myofascial release or self-massage at home and secondly, you will feel great afterwards, it's easy and convenient to use and you will enjoy the many benefits of a deep tissue massage when it's convenient for you.

 If you have tight IT Bands, quads, calves, hip flexors, glutes, or hamstrings, you can use your own body weight and a foam roller to help your body relax, stretch, and release the tension in your sore muscles and tendons.
 A foam roller can help prevent injuries by massaging away fascia buildup and breaking up the trigger points that often lead to running injuries.